 Pet Home Remedies & First Aid Help

 In the best of all possible worlds, emergencies never happen or if they do, pet owners have a professional medical kit handy.
-These should be stocked with sterile gauze pads in different sizes, elastic Ace bandages, needle-less syringes and eyedroppers for medication and even stretchers.
+Stock your kit with sterile gauze pads in different sizes, elastic Ace bandages, needle-less syringes and eyedroppers for medication and even stretchers.
 You can buy commercial kits from pet supply stores or put together your own, and it’s very helpful to have a handy pet first aid how-to guide handy.

 But all too often pet owners don’t think about being prepared until after the first emergency.
-If you find yourself faced with a doggy or kitty health crises you may be surprised how many everyday items around the house or in your pantry can be helpful.
+If you find yourself faced with a doggy or kitty health crisis it may surprise you how many everyday items around the house or in your pantry can be helpful.
 I’ve lifted most of the tips in today’s blog from my pet first aid book–where you can find more specifics .

 23 Helpful Household Items